bchenSyd/docker-registry-v2/docker-registry/readme.md

 An optional company name []:
 Do not enter a challenge password.
 ```

-Next, we need to sign the certificate request:
+6. sign the certificate request:
 `openssl x509 -req -in dev-docker-registry.com.csr -CA devdockerCA.crt -CAkey devdockerCA.key -CAcreateserial -out domain.crt -days 10000`

+by now, you have both `domain.crt` and `domain.key` generated;

 #### Registry Client (docker daemon): Trust the certicifcate